Financial Forecasting Methods To Help Predict Your Business's Future

 This method is used to forecast the revenue of a business in a specific period.
 Revenue run rates are calculated based on previous data and assuming your sales rate will continue at a certain pattern given a specific period.

 For example, your business made $50,000 in the first quarter of the year.
-Using the revenue run rate method, you will assume that you will generate the same amount for every quarter.
+Using the revenue run rate method, you will assume to generate the same amount for every quarter.
 Hence, your total revenue for a year will be $200,000.

 Importance of Quantitative Methods

 Gathering data and creating inferences using quantitative methods help you draw more accurate predictions.
-More than accuracy, using the quantitative method provides:
+More than accuracy, using the quantitative method provides the following:

 • Predictability: When businesses have access to their past data, it is easier to spot trends and patterns within the business.
 This makes predicting the performance easier and more accurate than other methods.